cloudlogik/cloudlogik/README.md

 # Welcome to cloudlogik ☁️

-This repository contains technical documentation and side projects and is not designed for public consumption.
+This repository contains technical documentation and side projects, all repos on this account are private at this time.

 <!---
 cloudlogik/cloudlogik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.